 ‘Anything is possible if a person believes’ Mark 9:23

 We have daily Collective Worship.
-The teachers and head teacher leads most collective worships, others by the children and some by Rev. Larkey.
+The teachers and head teacher lead most collective worships, others are led by the children and some by Canon Larkey.
 Our local churches are glad to contribute ‘Open the Book’’ run by Church members from across the Team who count it a privilege to pass on our rich heritage of ‘Bible Stories.’

-- Child Led Worship began in 2017 with the formation of a Collective Worship Council, made up with 2 child representatives from Y5, 4 and 3.
+Child Led Worship began in 2017 with the formation of our Worship Council, made up with 2 child representatives from Y5, 4 and 3.

-- Celebrating with Parents Alternate Fridays we have a whole school Celebration Assembly where we gather and invite parents to celebrate the work children have done in school.
+Celebrating with parents on alternate Fridays we have a whole school Celebration Assembly where we gather and invite parents to celebrate the work children have done in school.
 Children are presented with certificates and talk about their achievements with great pride.
 We sing hymns and say our School Prayer during these assemblies and parents are invited to join in.

-- Community Worship at St Mary Magdalene Church, Woodborough The children regularly visit St Mary Magdalene Church where Rev. Larkey leads our services to celebrate major Christian festivals.
+Community Worship takes place both in school and at St Mary Magdalene Church, Woodborough.
+The children regularly visit St Mary Magdalene Church where Canon Larkey leads our services to celebrate major Christian festivals.
 These include: Christmas Nativity, Christmas Carol Service, Easter Eucharist Service and Year 6 Leavers’ Service.
 Parents, grandparents, siblings and Governors join us on these occasions.
 The children very much enjoy going into church and see it as an extension of their school.

 Children pray regularly during the school day.
 All children pray during Collective Worship, before lunch and at the end of the day.
 All children know our School Prayer and also The Lord’s Prayer, which is sometimes said during Collective Worship and always at Church.